Administrable Vaccines

 • The strength related to the influenza vaccines that are trivalent or quadrivalent will be included once only to represent the ‘hemagglutinin (HA)’ count.
 The strain strengths are not cumulated.

-• For example: Vaxigrip is a trivalent vaccine, i.e. it contains 3 strains of Types A and B (Split Virion), where a 0.5 mL dose is formulated to contain 15 μg of hemagglutinin (HA) for each strain listed.
-Therefore the FSN is: Vaxigrip 15 micrograms per 0.5 milliliter suspension for injection Sanofi Pasteur SA (product)
+• Vaxigrip is a trivalent vaccine, i.e. it contains 3 strains of Types A and B (Split Virion), where a 0.5 mL dose is formulated to contain 15 μg of hemagglutinin (HA) for each strain listed.
+Therefore, the FSN is: Vaxigrip 15 micrograms per 0.5 milliliter suspension for injection Sanofi Pasteur SA (product)

 • The strength in other products that are quadrivalent or x-valent will be cumulated.